-For a longer or shorter neck you can use the LongNeck Morph in the HEAD section-- but adding more length to the neck will hamper the Bend, Twist, Side dials in the HEAD section.
+For a longer or shorter neck you can use the LongNeck Morph in the HEAD section-- but the more length though you add to the neck will hamper the Bend, Twist, Side dials in the HEAD section.
 So if you use LongNeck, use the NECK for the majority of those movements and the HEAD sparingly.
 The Stretch morph basically does the same thing as the LongNeck morph does.